Let’s start with the bad news.

 Here is the means to the end of the great extinction spasm.
 The next century, I believe, will be the era of restoration in ecology.

-Restoration Ecology could be our quick fix to push the point-of-no-return, and the best long term strategy to ensure the Earth does not become a waste land.
+Restoration Ecology could be our solution to reversing land degradation and revitalizing our economies; the best long term strategy to ensure the Earth does not become a waste land.

 - http://www.rollingstone.com/politics/news/the-point-of-no-return-climate-change-nightmares-are-already-here-20150805- Other predictions of points-of-no-return.